marcelgoh/marcelgoh.github.io/_posts/2023-04-06-one-year-short-stories.md

-from which they can get quality feedback of this sort for free (in return for feedback of their own), but if you're starting out and want something one step about the quality of critiques from an online platform like Critique Cirle but are not quite ready to invest or commit to something like a creative writing course, I highly recommend the freelance option.
+from which they can get quality feedback of this sort for free (in return for feedback of their own), but if you're starting out and want something one step about the quality of critiques from an online platform like Critique Cirle but are not quite ready to invest or commit to something like a creative writing course, I highly recommend the freelance option, especially for this learning phase.
+It is not at all economical if you're hoping to make money writing short stories, but then again you shouldn't be hoping to make money writing short stories!

 I'm not going to disclose the identity of my editor here since I didn't run this post by them and I'm not sure how actively they are looking for more editing work, but they are a successful literary fiction author in their own right, with&mdash;I think&mdash;a novel forthcoming.